polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 polkadot --chain=kusama
 ```

+??? info "Adjustments for Kusama"
     Using this flag will configure your node to connect to the Kusama network instead of Polkadot.
 Adjust configurations as needed for your test environment, keeping in mind that the technical requirements for Kusama are generally lighter than those on the Polkadot mainnet.

     If you need help, please reach out on the [Kusama Validator Lounge](https://matrix.to/#/#KusamaValidatorLounge:polkadot.builders){target=\_blank} on Element.
 The team and other experienced validators are there to help answer questions and provide tips.

 ## Validate